 By Donna Tourneur

-Rev. Donna Tourneur is sharing ministry with the people of Trinity United Church in New Glasgow.
+Rev. Donna Tourneur ministers among the people of Trinity United Church in New Glasgow.